red5p/odin-foundation-rockpaperscissors/README.md

 ### Things need to be improved next time:
 * Make a plan before start to write functions.
-* Give variables more meaningful names(header, main, footer, etc.).
+* Give variables more meaningful names.
-* Use class and id in a better way.
+* Use html tags, class and id in a better way.